 How to apply for a loan with Personify

 You can complete Personify’s prequalification application online in just minutes.
-Head to its website and click “Get started now.”
-You’ll enter your name, email address and postal address to see your potential loan offers.
+Head to its website and click “Get Started Now.”
+You’ll enter your name, email address and ZIP code to see your potential loan offers.
 If you prequalify and decide to officially apply for a Personify Financial loan, here are the steps you can expect to take:

 - Next, give Personify permission to contact you and pull your credit reports.

-- Like all lenders, the bank will do a “hard” credit check, which can adversely impact your credit score.
+- Like all lenders, Personify will do a “hard” credit check, which can adversely impact your credit score.